IdanEngel/anomaly-detection/README.md

   Please follow the instrucions to set up the environment:

 1) Open [Smee.io](https://smee.io) and start a new channel
-2) Go to your githun organiztion, and add the webhook, paste the smee url
+2) Go to your GitHub organiztion, and add the webhook, paste the smee url
 3) Clone the project to your local environment
 4) Add .env file with the given url from [Smee.io](https://smee.io) and port number
 5) Run on terminal ```npm install``` to dowanload localy all the project dependcies